opop999/daily_media_headlines/README.md

 The extracted text is processed, tokenized and stop words are removed.
 Furthermore, the tokens are lemmatized and these lemma are then used for lexical sentiment analysis.

 The end-results is a series of WordCloud visualizations available within a dashboard embedded in the GitHub site.

+As a bonus, we also get a graph with temperature/humidity forecast for Prague to compare whether there is a link between weather and media discourse. :=)